-A flatpack kitchen customised to your space is a great choice when remodelling your kitchen for so many reasons.
-It lets you plan exactly what you want, and get the elements and features that you want, without breaking the budget.
+A flatpack kitchen designed to your space is a great choice when renovating your kitchen for so many reasons.
+It let’s you plan what you want, and get the elements and features that you want, without breaking the budget.
 And with Kitchen Shack, your fully assembled flatpack kitchen arrives at your door, ready to be installed.

 But there are also some common pitfalls and hurdles that you’ll want to avoid – after all, renovating is satisfying, but it’s never fun to have to do it twice or spend more than you’ve budgeted.